 These bugs are a delicious snack for guinea fowl.
 So having a few around your yard is an easy and effective organic harlequin bug control method.
 And, fortunately, guineas do not scratch and destroy the earth (or garden) as chickens do.

 Hanging garden screen barrier netting is a good alternative to keeping bugs off plants.

-Simply hang such netting from a hanging PVC pipe, clothesline, or other types of wire to create a shield around plants without sacrificing sunlight.
+Simply hang such netting from a hanging PVC pipe, clothesline, or other type of wire to create a shield around plants without sacrificing sunlight.
 Alternatively, purchase ready-made row covers from local gardening centers.

-Utilizing traps to attract then kill these bugs can be another component to control harlequin bugs.
+Utilizing traps to attract and kill these bugs can be another component of controlling harlequin bugs.
 Testing has been done that has determined these bugs’ favorite colors are green, black, and red.

 These studies also showed that a trap set out for 7 weeks and placed off the ground a bit can catch hundreds of harlequin beetles.